victorballester7/2d-kuramoto-sivashinsky/docs/input_README.txt

 ny:                   Number of grid points in y (the interval is [0, 2pi]).
 Positive integer.
 nu_1:                 value of nu_1.
 Positivie real number.
 nu_2:                 value of nu_2.
 Positivie real number.
+dt:                   time step.
+Positive real number.
 Tfinal:               final time of simulation.
 Positive real number.
-dt:                   time step.
-Positive real number.
+cutoff_time:          time at which to cut off the plotting of the energy from below.
+It is made to remove transient regime.
+Nonnegative real number.
 plot_animation:       whether to plot an animation of the solution (takes considerably more time) (1 = true, 0 = false)
 plot_energy:          whether to plot the energy of the solution (1 = true, 0 = false)
 average_solution:     whether to average the solution over space (1 = true, 0 = false)